ngeiswei/deicsonze/README.md

 # Deicsonze

-Emulator of the YM2414, the FM synthesis is the Yamaha TX81Z, DX11 and other synthesizers.
+Emulator of the YM2414, the FM synthesizer of the Yamaha DX11 and TX81Z.

 ## Features